Nonspecific Interstitial Pneumonia (NSIP)

-What is nonspecific interstitial pneumonia?
+What is nonspecific interstitial pneumonia (NSIP)?

 Nonspecific interstitial pneumonia (NSIP) is a rare disorder that affects the tissue that surrounds and separates the tiny air sacs of the lungs.
 These air sacs, called the alveoli, are where the exchange of oxygen and carbon dioxide takes place between the lungs and the bloodstream.

 There are two primary forms of NSIP — cellular and fibrotic.
 The cellular form is defined mainly by inflammation of the cells of the interstitium.
 The fibrotic form is defined by thickening and scarring of lung tissue.

-How common is nonspecific interstitial pneumonia?
+How common is nonspecific interstitial pneumonia (NSIP)?

-NSIP has only been defined for a relatively short time, and less is known about how common it is versus other kinds of interstitial pneumonia.
+Nonspecific interstitial pneumonia has only been defined for a relatively short time, and less is known about how common it is versus other kinds of interstitial pneumonia.
 Caucasians appear to account for most of the cases, with an average age of onset between 40 and 50 years.
 There does not seem to be a correlation between cigarette smoking and NSIP.

-A person may have these symptoms:
+A person with nonspecific interstitial pneumonia may have these symptoms:

-- A dry cough
+- A dry cough.

-- Shortness of breath, which may occur after effort or become worse over time
+- Shortness of breath, which may occur after effort or become worse over time.

-- Difficult or labored breathing
+- Difficult or labored breathing.

 - Clubbing, or enlargement of the fingertips at the base of the nails.
 Clubbing may be present due to a lack of oxygen in the blood.
-Generally, this occurs in only about 10% of people with NSIP
+Generally, this occurs in only about 10% of people with NSIP.

-What causes nonspecific interstitial pneumonia?
+What causes nonspecific interstitial pneumonia (NSIP)?

-No one is really sure what causes NSIP.
+No one is really sure what causes nonspecific interstitial pneumonia.
 Many researchers believe that it is an autoimmune disease, because of the similarities between NSIP and certain connective tissue diseases, such as systemic sclerosis.
 Some researchers suggest that genes are involved, with heredity playing a role in its development.
 Inhaling chemicals or dust, use of certain chemotherapy drugs, or radiation treatment could result in the lung damage associated with NSIP.